Search the Health Library

 The history of neurologic and neurosurgical Innovation at The Johns Hopkins Hospital begins with the institution's opening in 1889.

-It was here in the early 1900s that Harvey Cushing, “the father of neurosurgery,” performed the first successful operations for brain tumors; here, in 1937, that Walter Dandy performed the first aneurysm clipping.
+In the early 1900s Harvey Cushing, “the father of neurosurgery,” performed the first successful operations for brain tumors.
+In 1937 Walter Dandy performed the first aneurysm clipping.

 A dedication to understanding the nervous system through research and how it can impact clinical care has defined Johns Hopkins Neurology and Neurosurgery since the very beginning.